 In fact, registering your domain name should be one of the first thing you do, otherwise you could have a whole lot of changes to make to legal documents, printed materials, etc. further down the line.

 But which is the best domain name for you out of the dozens of different types of domain?

-Well we’ve prepared some sure fire tips to make sure that you get the right name first time round and you can hit the deck running.
+Well we’ve prepared some sure fire tips to make sure that you get the right name when you buy domains and you can hit the deck running.

 The first thing you need to be aware of is that your domain name is your internet real estate.
 As such it is a valuable resource for you and your business.